lgfausak/sqlauth/README.md

 ## Summary

+I need the ability to dynamically authorize Autobahn clients in a multi-tenant fashion.
+I do not want to push this to the application level.
+Logically, if an Autobahn client receives a call to an RPC the client can assume that the caller has the authority to make that call.
+Similarly with all the activities (subscribe,publish,register).
+The actual authorization is done centrally so that the application clients can just be concerned with their function, not the authentication/authorization function.

-This module does two things for Autobahn.
-Theoretically this can be backended by any database that sqlbridge supports.
+From an implementation point of view this can be backended by any database that sqlbridge supports.
 However, I am only interested in (and supporting) a Postgres backend at this time.
-Primarily because the listen/notify functionality makes it possible.
+Primarily because the listen/notify functionality.
+This makes authentication/authorization caching extremely efficient.
+In a nutshell, this code:

-* Authenticate a user.
+* Authenticates a user.
 At web socket connection time a challenge is submitted using wampcra.
 The credentials and associated permissions are maintained in an sql database.